jcurry/ZenPacks.skills1st.MenuExamples/README.markdown

 comments field), performance graphs for the device, and a table at the bottom showing which Groups a device is a member of.

-The old-style menu is defined in the __init__.py in the base directory of the ZenPack.
+The old-style menu is defined in the \_\_init\_\_.py in the base directory of the ZenPack.
 It requires View permission and it is added to the factory actions of all devices.
 The definition of the layout is under the skins/ZenPacks.skills1st.MenuExamples subdirectory in the myExampleMenuOne.pt file.

 The new Zenoss 3 type of menu is defined in browser/configure.zcml as myExampleMenuOne.
-This V3-style definitio is ONLY applicable for devices of object class ExampleDevice and the page layout is in browser/templates/myExampleMenuOne.pt .
+This V3-style definition is ONLY applicable for devices of object class ExampleDevice and the page layout is in browser/templates/myExampleMenuOne.pt .

-The result of all this is that all devices should have a "My Example Menu 1" left-hand menu but ExampleDevice objects have a slightly different page from all other devices.
+The result of this is that all devices should have a "My Example Menu 1" left-hand menu but ExampleDevice objects have a slightly different page from all other devices.

 ### Modifications